Extension Members in C#

 IEnumerable<int> result = Extensions::WhereGreaterThan(values, 18);

-In C# 14 or .NET 10, we will get a new keyword: extension.
-With this new keyword, we can change the previous code to the following:
+In C# 14 or .NET 10, we’ll have a brand new keyword: extension.
+With this keyword, we can change the previous code to the following:

 {